mircea-pavel-anton/hugo-theme-chirpy/content/post/2019-08-09-getting-started/index.en.md

 Prepare the following:

 - If you're on the GitHub Free plan, keep your site repository public.
-- If you have committed `Gemfile.lock`{: .filepath} to the repository, and your local machine is not running Linux, update the platform list of the lock file:
+- If you have committed {{< markdown/filepath src="Gemfile.lockl">}} to the repository, and your local machine is not running Linux, update the platform list of the lock file:

   ```console
   $ bundle lock --add-platform x86_64-linux